 Do your applications or data have a direct military or defense end-use application, or is your work potentially subject to International Traffic in Arms Regulations (ITAR) or similar restrictions?

 Select either "Yes" or "No."

-NERSC does not support projects using Personally Identifiable Information.
+NERSC does not support projects intended for military or defense use.